59 Low Growing Perennial Plants For Garden Edges and Borders

 These showstopping plants are attractive in any landscape, blooming in an array of spotted colors.

-You should aim to plant your Toad Lilies in hotter environments.
+You should aim to plant your toad lilies in hotter environments.
 They’re a delicate plant, so you should keep them away from wind-prone areas.
-Toad Lilies grow in USDA Zones 4-9.
+Toad Lilies grow in zones 4-8.

 Threadleaf Coreopsis